oneinfra/oneinfra/README.md

 oi reconcile
 ```

-This step will reconcile clusters and nodes passed by `stdin`,
+This step will reconcile clusters and components passed by `stdin`,
 effectively initializing your Kubernetes Master nodes.

 > This command will take previous definitions from `stdin`, and print